gee1k/blog-source/source/upic/tutorials/upyun_uss/en/index.md

 ## 📝 Options instruction

-- `Namespace`: The name of oss space, you can find it in Upyun's control panel.
-[Example](#🧰-Achieve-namespace-domain)
+- `Bucket`: The bucket name of oss space, you can find it in Upyun's control panel.
+[Example](#🧰-Region-domain)
-- `Operate User`: User who can access this namespace.
+- `Operate`: User who can access this namespace.
 [Example](#🔑-Operate-User-config)
 - `Operate Password`: User's password.
 [Example](#🔑-Operate-User-config)
 - `Domain`: You can custom your domain or use the default domain for test provided by Upyun. you can find it in Upyun's control panel. `Domain must start with http:// or https://`.
-[Example](#🧰-Achieve-namespace-domain)
+[Example](#🧰-Region-domain)
 - `More`: By clicking setting button after `Domain`, you can custom url/folder/patterns to access picture.
   - `Suffix`: This can be used for custom picture processor.
 You can configure it in Upyun's `图片处理-自定义版本`.
 Eg. Rule named `w` divided by `!` can apply watermark, so fill this field with `!w`.
 Then each generated url will have a suffix `-w`, which can carry a watermark.
   ![Extra](https://gitee.com/gee1k/oss/raw/master/tutorials/upyun-host-extension.png)

-## 🧰 Achieve namespace/domain
+## 🧰 Region/domain

 **Open [UPYUN Storage Service](https://console.upyun.com/services/file/)**
 ![Upyun control panel](https://gitee.com/gee1k/oss/raw/master/tutorials/upyun-info.png)